 |Nikon D700 (⇒ lft | rgt)||Full Frame||12.1||4256||2832||no||23.5||12.2||2303||80|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The D800 and the D610 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Nikon D800E and Nikon D610 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D800E (⇒ rgt)||optical||YES||3.2||921||fixed||no||8000||4.0||12||no|

 |Nikon D610 (⇒ lft)||optical||YES||3.2||921||fixed||no||4000||6.0||12||no|